marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 For any given element, the capabilities list MAY include all potential capabilities advertised by the vendor, and MUST include those for which the network operator holds a valid entitlement—whether active or not.

 The capabilities of an inventoried asset may be restricted based on the availability of proper entitlements.
 An entitlement manager might be interested in the capabilities available to be use on the assets, and the capabilities that are available.
-The model includes this information by means of the "supporting-entitlements" list, that includes potential restrictions related to the status of the entitlement.
+The model includes this information by means of the "supporting entitlements" list, that includes potential restrictions related to the status of the entitlement.
 This allows organizations to monitor entitlement usage and avoid misconfigurations or exceeding permitted capability limits.

 ## Entitlements